fschuhi/digital-garden-rob-burbea-publish/Index/Carl Gustav Jung.md

 [[Image]] | 1 | <span class="counts"><a data-href="Dilemmas and Delineations - How did we get here Part 3" class="internal-link">Dilemmas and Delineations - How did we get here Part 3</a> (1)</span>
 [[Imaginal]] | 1 | <span class="counts"><a data-href="Dilemmas and Delineations - How did we get here Part 3" class="internal-link">Dilemmas and Delineations - How did we get here Part 3</a> (1)</span>

+### Quotes
+**<a data-href="Questioning Awakening" class="internal-link">Questioning Awakening</a>**
+<span class="counts"><a data-href="2014 November Solitary - Questioning Awakening" class="internal-link">2014 November Solitary - Questioning Awakening</a></span>
+> Carl Jung said, "Ideas are not made by persons, but persons by ideas."
+We don't see how powerful ideas are, because they shape the way we see ourselves and the world and existence, and then that's the existence that we feel ourselves move in.
+They conjure our experience. &nbsp;&nbsp;<span class="counts">_<a aria-label-position="top" aria-label="Questioning Awakening > Unquestioned ideas operate in us and they will keep delivering the same limited range of experiences unless they are questioned" data-href="Questioning Awakening#Unquestioned ideas operate in us and they will keep delivering the same limited range of experiences unless they are questioned" class="internal-link">Unquestioned ideas operate in us, and they will keep delivering the same limited range of experiences, unless they are questioned</a>_</span>